| | s i s t e m a o p e r a c i o n a l m a g n u x l i n u x | ~/ · documentação · suporte · sobre |

 The following lines tell sendmail to use the

-FEATURE(masquerade_envelope) FEATURE(genericstable, `hash -o /etc/mail/genericstable') GENERICS_DOMAIN_FILE(`/etc/mail/genericsdomain') The masquerade_envelope feature tells sendmail to
+FEATURE(masquerade_envelope) FEATURE(genericstable, `hash -o /etc/mail/genericstable') GENERICS_DOMAIN_FILE(`/etc/mail/genericsdomain') The masquerade_envelopefeature tells sendmail to

 apply header rewriting to the envelope sender of a